- Define usability and distinguish it from related concepts such as user experience

 Introduction

-Every designed object — a door handle, a cockpit instrument panel, a hospital information system, a city street — mediates between a human being and a goal.
+Every designed object (a door handle, a cockpit instrument panel, a hospital information system, a city street) mediates between a human being and a goal.
 When the mediation is seamless we barely notice it; when it fails the consequences range from mild frustration to serious harm.
 Usability is the discipline concerned with understanding and improving the quality of that mediation.
 This textbook presents usability as an applied science.
 Its foundations lie in experimental psychology, human factors engineering, and architecture, fields that have spent decades measuring human perception, cognition, and motor performance.
-From those measurements a set of quantitative laws and predictive models has emerged — Fitts's Law for pointing movements Fitts, 1954, Hick's Law for choice reaction time Hick, 1952, Miller's capacity limits for working memory Miller, 1956 — that allow designers to evaluate and compare designs without relying solely on intuition or post-hoc testing Card, 1983.
-Alongside these scientific models, centuries of evolved design practice in architecture, aviation, and other industries provide tested heuristics that complement the experimental evidence [Norman, 2016; Alexander, 1977].
+From those measurements a set of quantitative laws and predictive models has emerged (Fitts's Law for pointing movements Fitts, 1954, Hick's Law for choice reaction time Hick, 1952, Miller's capacity limits for working memory Miller, 1956) that allow designers to evaluate and compare designs without relying solely on intuition or post-hoc testing Card, 1983.
+Alongside these scientific models, centuries of evolved design practice in architecture, aviation, and other industries provide tested heuristics that complement the experimental evidence [Norman, 2013; Alexander, 1977].

 Defining Usability

 Usability is not a single property but a relationship between a user, a task, and a context.
+The ISO definition is explicit on this point: effectiveness, efficiency, and satisfaction are always measured for specified users pursuing specified goals in a specified context of use.
 The same interface may be highly usable for an expert performing a routine task and unusable for a novice encountering it for the first time.
-Evaluation must always specify who the users are, what they are trying to do, and under what conditions.
+Evaluation must always specify who the users are, what they are trying to do, and under what conditions, because usability is relative to a context and is never absolute.

 Why Usability Matters